ShantGananian/shantgananian.github.io/_en/javascript-height-measure-triangulation.md

 }
 ```

-To the distance to the object as user-input in the app, a slider, with range between $1$ meter and $50$ meters, and default value of $20$ meters, is added to the app by coding it into the <code>index.html</code>.
+To the distance to the object as user-input in the app, a slider, with range between $1$ to $50$ meters, and default value of $20$ meters, is added to the app by coding it into the <code>index.html</code>.
 Then an info field is added to the slider by using the <code>&lt;div&gt;</code> tag.

 ```html
 <!-- index.html -->